sambow23/blender-remix/README.md

 - Albedo textures with an Alpha channel may not import/export correctly
 - Some or all .dds textures are purple
    - Happens with invalid .dds texture formats, use `Captures > Fix Broken Textures` to fix it
-- Texture export is _**SLOW**_
-   - Currently using a single-threaded, non-queued texture export process with texconv, this may improve in the future)
+- The `Aperture Opaque` node group is not hooked up completely, there are some missing features (animation, iridescence, flags, etc)
-- Missing other material definitions like Aperture Translucent (will be added soon)
+- Missing other material definitions like `Aperture Translucent` (will be added soon)
 - Skinned mesh exporting is not supported yet
 - Loading changes from a project's mod.usda can result in undefined behavior.
 This is being worked on.